 A. The following procedures shall apply to complaints that may arise regarding instruction.
 A student may submit a complaint when instruction is either unsatisfactory or unacceptable.
 While midterm or end of semester responses to instruction (IDEA forms) are one place to communicate concerns, this process is another way students can share concerns related to classroom instruction.
 This process should be implemented when concerns are of a more significant nature (or unresolvable at a more informal level).

-B. Concerns must be specific, and the student making a complaint must do so personally with the individual(s) involved.
+C. Concerns must be specific, and the student making a complaint must do so personally with the individual(s) involved.
 Every attempt must be made to resolve the problem as close to its origin as possible.
-Undergraduate students may seek further information and guidance through the process from the dean for curriculum and instruction; graduate students may consult the director for graduate studies for information and guidance.
+Students may seek further information and guidance through the process from the associate dean.

 - The student shall first seek resolution of the complaint with the instructor.
 Before making a personal appeal to the instructor, it can be very beneficial for students to seek out guidance, the student’s advisor or a Student Services staff member can assist in formulating how best to approach the instructor.

-- If, after a discussion, resolution cannot be reached, the student shall present a written complaint to the division chair (for undergraduates) or program chair (for graduate students).
-The division chair or program chair shall notify the instructor, department chair, and dean for curriculum and instruction that a complaint regarding instruction has been received.
-Then the division chair/program chair shall consult with the student, instructor, and department chair and seek resolution.
-The dean for curriculum and instruction may provide guidance to all parties (the student, instructor, and division chair/program chair) at this stage in the appeal process.
+- If, after a discussion, resolution cannot be reached, the student shall present a written complaint to the division dean.
+The division dean shall notify the instructor, department chair, and associate dean that a complaint regarding instruction has been received.
+Then the division dean shall consult with the student, instructor, and department chair and seek resolution.
+The associate dean may provide guidance to all parties (the student, instructor, and division dean) at this stage in the appeal process.

 - A formal complaint, written and submitted by the student, should include the following: